Showing posts with label Camera Technology. Show all posts

 Also, consider the Olympus 40-150mm f2.8 Pro lens with the 1.4X and 2X converters.
 This will give you more "Pro" flexibility plus a maximum full-frame reach of 600mm at f5.6.

 Wildlife, bird, and landscape photography are great fun.
-Take the time to walk and practice with your new zoom lens before booking a trip to a game park.
-Finally, nothing beats the love for nature, enthusiasm, patience, and practice with Olympus cameras.
+Take the time to walk and practice with your new zoom lens before booking a trip to a game park in Africa.
+Finally, nothing beats the love for nature, enthusiasm, patience, and practice with your Olympus cameras.

-It was fun to edit these RAW files from my Olympus E3.
-It's easy to react and say, a great camera as I go through my images from 2010.
+It was fun editing these RAW files of my older Olympus E3.
+It doesn't take much to say this is a great camera when going through the E3 images.
 I sold my E3 while being happy with its performance and image quality.
-I can only imagine what the RAW files would be like if I knew about the ISO-to-SNR ratio.
+I can only imagine what the RAW files would be like if I knew more about the ISO-to-SNR ratio.
 I wish every photographer gets the chance to master these basics...

 Take care and God's Bless